Best Semi Auto Shotguns: Shoot With More Speed & Precision

 Products are selected by our editors.
 We may earn a commission on purchases from a link.
 How we select gear.

-In the world of scatterguns, doubles are steeped in tradition, pumps very rugged and reliable, but the fact is that semi-auto shotguns are best.
-If that is, you pick one up that’s built to perform.
+In the world of scatterguns, doubles are steeped in tradition, and pumps are very rugged and reliable, but the fact is that “semi-auto shotguns are the best choice for most If that is, you pick one up that’s built to perform.

 Some shooting sports don’t allow them due to tradition, but the truth is no other shotgun system provides you with the speed, reliability, and performance of a semi-auto.

 Take your pick — home defense, hunting, or shooting sports — a quality repeater just gets the job done better than other options.

 A reliable and soft-shooting dual-piston gas-operated modern combat shotgun preferred by the USMC and John Wick.